Three protesters earlier convicted of rioting during the unrest in Mong Kok last year have appealed their three-year prison sentences.

 In his ruling, Judge Sham had rejected defendants Mak and Sit’s defences that they had only been mere observers on the night.
 He said that Sit should not have run away along with the crowd, if he did not want police to confuse him with a rioter.
 He added that Sit should have stood by the shops or to the side.

-The violent clashes broke out last year on the night of February 9 – Lunar New Year – over the government’s attempt to clear street hawkers.
+The violent clashes broke out last year on the night of February 9 – Lunar New Year – over efforts by the authorities to clear street hawkers.

 90 people have been arrested so far in relation to the incident.